green-lad/config/README.md

 - Get realtime kernel and linuxcnc working
 - Work on the split between hosts
 - Get nixos-anywhere working again (when running it, nixos-installer gets booted; disko stuff seems fine, maybe sops-nix is the problem)
+- Configure xdg-open (currently untested) and use yazi as file picker in firefox